drbean/edit/steve/shopping.md

 * Results
 * Discussion

-Do a mind map first with "IMRD" in the middle.
+Do a mind map first with "IMRAD" in the middle.

 * What did you think about before you set out?
 * What did you do in the store?